by Oliver; 2015

 The Backhand SliceIf you're running for a ball on the backhand side that's just out of reach or trying to scoop up a low ball before it hits the ground, the backhand slice is your shot.
 It's also your shot if you want to pitch your opponent a changeup or just don't feel like hitting a full-on groundstoke.
 The backhand slice is a funny shot because, contrary to the groundstroke, the racket moves from up to down and puts backspin on the ball.
 It's natural to hit the slice with a continental grip, which is the same grip you'd hold a sword with if you were slicing a watermelon in two.
 After you hit the ball, you can let both arms fly out like an umpire making a "safe" call (to continue this incessant stream of baseball metaphors).

 The ServeMea culpa: my serve is rubbish.
 But here's what I've picked up about this complicated sequence so far.
 First, and most importantly, you want to use a continental grip.
 Much of the counterintuitive geometry of the swing stems from this fact.
 For starters, this grip means that the racket strings will face the net when your shoulders are perpendicular, rather than parallel, to the net.
-You hit the ball in a much more oblique fashion than you'd guess at first blush—don't turn to orient facing the net too soon, as the videos below warn.
+You hit the ball in a much more oblique fashion than you'd guess at first blush—don't turn to orient facing the net too soon.
 And another don't: don't try to import any of your groundstroke technique or grip into this shot.
-The serve is its own shot with its own completely unique identity—so treat it that way.
-One nice, if obvious, point about the serve is that you can practice it without a partner.
-So no excuses if you want to improve your game while your friends are busy.
+The serve is its own shot with its own unique identity.
+However, that said, it shares a common goal with the groundstroke—namely, you still want to brush up on the ball to get that precious spin.

 (Video credit: YouTube: Roger Federer Serves in Slow Motion HD -- Indian Wells Pt.
 08)